-The Board's annual performance review
+The Board's evaluation

-The Board, Audit Committee, and Nomination Committee undertake a review of their own performance and that of individual Directors on an annual basis.
+The Board, Audit Committee, and Nomination Committee undertake an evaluation of their own performance and that of individual Directors on an annual basis.
 In order to review their effectiveness, the Board and its Committees carry out a process of formal self-appraisal.
 The Board and Committees consider how they function as a whole and also review the individual performance of its members.
 This process is conducted by the Chairman reviewing each member's performance, contribution and their commitment to the Company.
 The Board, as a whole, reviews the performance of the Chairman.
 Each Board member is also required to submit details of training they have undertaken on an annual basis.
 Currently, no third-party evaluation of the Directors effectiveness is undertaken.
-The results of the performance review concluded that the Board was functioning effectively and the Board and its committees provided a suitable mix of skills and experience.
+The results of the evaluation process concluded the Board was functioning effectively and the Board and its committees provided a suitable mix of skills and experience.